Sixty years ago, an all-Canadian boat-racing team began a winning streak that is unparalleled to this day.

 Hayward was at the wheel for the 1959 victory, which shocked the speed racing world; Americans had won the previous thirty-nine Harmsworth Cup races.

 Sadly, the Miss Supertest III team would face tragedy a month after the 1961 Harmsworth Cup victory.
 Hayward entered a race on the Detroit River, this time driving Miss Supertest II.
-While roaring along the river at more than 120 kilometres per hour, Hayward’s boat veered off course and rolled, killing him instantly.
+While roaring along the river at a speed of at least 120 kilometres per hour, Hayward’s boat veered off course and rolled, killing him instantly.

 Miss Supertest III was retired after the death of its star driver.
 Since then, the boat has occasionally been displayed at boat shows and other events.
 However, work is underway to establish a Canadian Raceboat Hall of Fame that would feature Miss Supertest III as a central exhibit.
 More than $300,000 has already been raised with support from a major bank.
 The next challenge is finding a location.